seL4/sel4-tutorials/tutorials/ipc/ipc.md

 ### Data transfer

 The IPC buffer contains a bounded area of message registers (MR) used to transmit data on IPC.
-Each register is the machine word size, and the maximum message size is a available in the `seL4_MsgMaxLength` constant provided by `libsel4`.
+Each register is the machine word size, and the maximum message size is available in the `seL4_MsgMaxLength` constant provided by `libsel4`.

 Messages can be loaded into the IPC buffer using `seL4_GetMR` and extracted using `seL4_SetMR`.